 Identity: Bulletin Board Systems

-Christine Love’s interactive visual novel Digital: A Love Story is a mystery romance set in the world of a 1980s computer connected to the internet using a dial-up modem.
-The game’s design is a throwback to Commodore’s Amiga Workbench operating system, where players dial in to a series of bulletin board systems, hearing the iconic sound of the era, and along their way set up accounts complete with usernames and passwords to connect with characters to unravel a vast internet conspiracy.
-Download the game here for a fun look at a bygone digital era and some nostalgic explainers about the internet’s origins in ARPANET, the first computer viruses, and hacker culture.
+Christine Love’s interactive visual novel Digital: A Love Story is a mystery romance told through the applications of 1980s computer connected to the internet using a dial-up modem.
+The game’s design is a throwback to the Commodore Amiga and its Workbench operating system.
+To follow the story, players dial in to a series of bulletin board systems, or BBSs, hearing the iconic sound of the era, and along the way set up accounts complete with usernames and passwords to unravel a vast internet conspiracy.
+Download the game here for a fun look at a bygone digital era and nostalgic explainers about the internet’s origins in ARPANET, the first computer viruses, and hacker culture.

 Answering these questions can be difficult.
-As Driscoll notes, most of the material that once populated the spaces of BBSs is now lost.
+As Driscoll notes, most of the material that once populated the spaces of BBSs is now “lost to time” (40).
 Only chance images and remembrances remain, fragments of what once was.
-But communities have built up around nostalgia for these pre-World Wide Web means of connecting online, and we’ll use these communities, alongside Driscoll’s comprehensive history, as a jumping off point to document the history of BBSs.
+But communities have built up around nostalgia for these pre-Web means of connecting online, and we’ll use these communities, alongside Driscoll’s comprehensive history, as a jumping off point to document the history of BBSs.
 However, these web resources are only a start.
 To flesh out the history, we’ll look to verifiable sources from newspapers and magazines from the period, too.

-First, familiarize yourself with what kind of information is available online about BBS culture.
-Here’s a helpful list of different resources:
+To help you familiarize yourself with what kind of information is available online about BBS culture, here’s a helpful list of resources:

 - https://wwwtxt.org/tagged/img Largest archive of old BBS content.
 For more, see this story.